madler/zlib/win32/README-WIN32.txt

   1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
+If you use this software in a product, an acknowledgement in the product documentation would be appreciated but is not required.
   2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.